Water Restrictions (Colorado Springs)

 What is the best time for planting during water restrictions?

-I’ll tell you after the year is over (just joking.)
-The truth is that each year is different and unpredictable.
+Each year is different and unpredictable.
 Early spring and fall generally are fairly easy with cooler temperatures, but during some years summer is a great time to plant.
 Often the monsoons that set up in July and August provide moisture that makes new sod planting easy.
 Our advice is to watch the weather forecast and let that guide you.

 Lawn care tips during water restrictions: